 Install My Apps Browser Addon

-- We will install the addon for Edge from the Microsoft store in this post.
-You can download the Browser add-on for Edge, Chrome, and Firefox.
+This post will install the Edge add-on from the Microsoft store.
+You can also download the Browser add-on for Edge, Chrome, and Firefox.

-As shown below, the Browser addon provides a single interface and a single sign-on to all the applications published by IT to you.
+As shown below, the browser add-on provides a single interface and a single sign-on for all the applications published by IT for you.

 End Result

-Now let’s try accessing the internal website URL – “http://localhost. “ As seen below, the Browser addon automatically performed the DNS translation to the external URL.
-I would suggest using this browser add-on and the Azure AD Web application proxy.
+Now, let’s try accessing the internal website URL—http://localhost.
+As seen below, the browser add-on automatically performs the DNS translation to the external URL.
+I suggest using this browser add-on and the Azure AD Web application proxy.

-This provides benefits to both end-user and IT Admin.
+This provides benefits to both end-users and IT admins.
 From an end-user perspective, they don’t have to remember different URLs for internal and external access.
 From the IT Admin perspective, they don’t have to create a public DNS record for the internal web URLs.